What is a Pulled Groin Muscle?

 The initial treatment for a groin injury will depend on the severity of the injury.
 But in general, the athlete should be pulled from the activity and have an ice pack immediately applied to the area for twenty minutes.
-After the twenty minutes, the groin should be securely wrapped with an ace bandage for support.

 If a second or third degree strain is suspected, the athlete should be fitted for crutches, provided crutch-walking instructions, and referred for further medical evaluation.

 The athlete should continue with a cycle of twenty minutes of ice followed by a compression wrap for the first 48 – 72 hours.
 The individual should also limit their activity and rest the leg as much as possible in a position of elevation (leg above the heart level).
 Sports injury treatment using the P.R.I.C.E. principle – Protection, Rest, Icing, Compression, Elevation will help reduce the amount of swelling in the thigh.

 When the swelling and pain begins to reduce, the athlete can then move into the next stage of rehabilitation with the focus on regaining range of motion, tissue mobility, and strength.

 In this phase, the athlete can begin treatment with heat.
 The heat can either be moist heat (Jacuzzi, whirlpool) or dry heat (hot pack).
 The heat should be applied for 10 – 15 minutes for the purpose of increasing circulation to the tissue and increasing extensibility of the muscle fibers.